 The preliminary exam consists of two portions, the written and oral exams.
-The chair and committee shall make determinations on his or her own requirements for the written portion of the exam.
-Any committee member may choose his or her own format for the written portion of the exam if it is contained with the specified time period allocated by the committee.
-As examples but not limited to, less time, proctored writing, etc. The oral exam must be scheduled to occur after a suitable time to allow grading the written portion.
+The Chair and Committee shall make determinations on his or her own requirements for the written portion of the exam.
+Any committee member chose his or her own format for the written portion of the exam as long as it is contained with the specified time period allocated by the committee.
+As examples but not limited to, less time, proctored writing, etc. The oral exam must be scheduled to occur after a suitable timeframe to allow grading the written portion.